DanielSchuette/pintos/README.md

 3. Set `GDBMACROS` (line 4) in `.../src/utils/pintos-gdb` to `.../src/misc/gdb-macros` and test the configuration by running `.../src/utils/pintos-gdb`

-4. Compile the utilities in `.../src/utils` with `make`, probably after removing obsolete headers in some source files
+4. Compile the utilities in `.../src/utils` with `$make`, probably after removing obsolete headers in some source files

 5. Change `SIMULATOR` (line 7) in `.../src/threads/Make.vars` to `-qemu`

-6. Compile the kernel in `.../src/threads/` with `make`
+6. Compile the kernel in `.../src/threads/` with `$make`

 7. Edit `.../src/utils/pintos`: